 Many of the recommended capital improvements identified in these previous studies were completed or are currently underway, including the conversion of Rice Avenue to State Route 1 (SR 1) and the Rice Avenue Grade Separation Project.
 Completed projects include Rice Avenue widening and the U.S. 101/Rice Avenue interchange.
 The Port Access Study focused on improving freight connections between the Port and U.S. 101 but did not emphasize freight movement beyond U.S. 101.
+Demand for goods movement in Southern California is expected to continue grow through 2045 with the daily hours of delay experienced by heavy-duty trucks forecasted to nearly double from 2016 to 2045 without further investment in infrastructure according to the SCAG Connect SoCal Plan.
+1

-Demand for goods movement in Southern California is expected to continue grow through 2045, Due to considerable freight interaction between U.S. 101, state highways, and surface streets, goods movement stakeholders have an interest in studying freight to promote ease of commercial travel, relieve congestion, and mitigate negative externalities.
+Due to considerable freight interaction between U.S. 101, state highways, and surface streets, goods movement stakeholders have an interest in studying freight to promote ease of commercial travel, relieve congestion, and mitigate negative externalities.

-The Study was undertaken to compliment regional efforts to promote a vision of a world-class, coordinated Southern California goods movement system that accommodates growth in the throughput of freight to the region and nation in ways that support the region's economic vitality, attainment of clean air standards, and quality of life for our communities.1
+The Study will inform other studies and planning efforts in Ventura County such as the Comprehensive Transportation Plan, the County's long-range planning document, to compliment regional efforts to promote a vision of a world-class, coordinated Southern California goods movement system that accommodates growth in the throughput of freight to the region and nation in ways that support the region's economic vitality, attainment of clean air standards, and quality of life for our communities.2